cognitect-labs/vase/docs/your_first_api.md

 }
 ```

-Because the `:db/id` field is set to a value the Vase system will
+Because the `:db/id` field is set to a value, Vase will try to
-attempt to resolve the entity in the database before transacting the
+resolve the entity in the database before transacting the
 data.
 Obviously, if no such entity exists then a failure will occur,
 thus notifying the calling client.

 One final way to refer to existing entities is to set the value at the
 `:db/id` field to correspond to a unique value for the entity in
 question.
 For example:

 ```json
 {"payload":